 - Glycated hemoglobin (A1C) test.
 A blood test measures the average blood sugar level over two to three months.
 An A1C level of 6.5 percent or higher on two separate tests indicates diabetes. - Random (non-fasting) blood sugar test.
 A blood sample is taken at a random time.
 A random blood sugar level of 200 milligrams per deciliter (mg/dL) or higher suggests diabetes.
 This test must be confirmed with a fasting blood glucose test. - Fasting blood sugar test.
 A blood sample is taken after an overnight fast.
-A fasting blood sugar level less than 100 mg/dL is normal.
+A fasting blood sugar level less than 100 mg/dLis normal.
 A level of 100 to 125 mg/dL is considered pre-diabetes.
-A level of 126 mg/dL or higher on two separate tests indicates diabetes. - Oral glucose tolerance test.
-A test measuring the fasting blood sugar level after an overnight fast with periodic testing for the next several hours after drinking a sugary liquid.
-A reading of more than 200 mg/dL after two hours indicates diabetes.
+A level of 126 mg/dL or higher on two separate tests indicates diabetes.